infinum/dox/README.md

 ```

 ### Configure it
-Set these madatory options in the spec_helper:
+Set these mandatory options in the rails_helper:

 | Option | Value | Description |
 | -- | -- | -- |